 - Golf’s top course designers make Whistler much more than a winter destination

-Here's something else you might now know: Whistler is a must-play golf destination.
+Here's something else you might not know: Whistler is a must-play golf destination.

 Featuring four award-winning courses - each offering a unique playing experience and breathtaking mountain views - Whistler's golf courses are nothing short of spectacular.